 These words have the power to evoke feelings and when we are invoking the right feelings in people, we are increasing the chances of making a sale.

 Using the comparison principle is a key component of consumer behaviour psychology

 What’s better: wearing a seatbelt in a car and saving yourself from serious injury or not wearing one and possibly breaking your neck in a crash?
 What’s better: Spending 5€ on a box of condom or not wearing one and having to pay hundreds of thousands of euros over a lifetime?

 This strategy is often used whereby discounted prices are crossed out and the new prices are inserted in instead.

 Another way to describe this tactic is the false comparison tactic.

 This technique can help enhance how appealing your goods will look to consumers.

 The competency effect

 We associate certain countries with certain competencies.
-For example, when we read “made in Germany” usually are mind thinks of reliability and quality.
+For example, when we read “made in Germany” usually our mind thinks of reliability and quality.

-Whilst these stereotypes might be insulting to some people they can have a very positive effect if you’re selling a product that plays right into one of these stereotypes.
+Whilst these stereotypes might insult some people, they can have a very positive effect if you’re selling a product that plays right into one of these stereotypes.